 Alpha, Beta, Delta, Theta... it's not a nursery rhyme, it's an exploration of the new heroic archetypes.
 Is your hero a leader?
 An outlaw?
 An artist?
 A charmer?
-Use these exercises to explore his personality and his conflicts... and to match him up with the heroine who's right for him.
+Use these exercises to explore his personality and his conflicts... and if you have a romance, to match him up with the heroine who's right for him.

 What Others Say About The Story Within Booklet Series